 Planning to travel outside the UAE?
 You may need to be vaccinated against serious diseases that might be found in other parts of the world.

-Vaccinations before travelling can protect you against infections, such as Typhoid, Hepatitis A, Meningococcal Meningitis, and yellow fever.
+Vaccinations before travelling can protect you against infections, such as Typhoid, Hepatitis A, Meningococcal Meningitis.
 You may also need a prescription to prevent you from contracting Malaria.

 It’s advisable to see a Family Medicine doctor at least 8 weeks before you travel.
 Some vaccines should be given well in advance, to allow the body time to develop immunity.
 You’re going to be at a higher risk of encountering diseases if you’re travelling to rural areas, backpacking, or camping.
 Additionally, you will be at a higher risk of infection and health complications, if you have an existing health problem.